marlonschlosshauer/marlonschlosshauer.de/src/markdown/blog-rtk-graphql.md

 type: 'blog'
 date: "2022-10-22"
 title: "Using RTK Query with GraphQL"
 description: "RTK Query is awesome!
-But how do you use it with GraphQL?"
+But how do we use it with GraphQL?
+Luckily, RTK Query comes with the necessary tools and documentation."
 ---

 [Redux Toolkit](https://redux-toolkit.js.org/) and the included [RTK Query](https://redux-toolkit.js.org/rtk-query/overview) are awesome.
 Not only are both packages incredibly well designed, easy to use and production-ready, but they also provide tons of documentation.